Can Aluminum Rust?

 Rust or corrosion happens because rock salt that is now commonly mixed with magnesium chloride and other salts for de-icing the roads during the winter season are added with bonding agents to keep the mixture from washing away.
 Due to the high salt concentration, the mixture created is more powerful and efficient at catalyzing corrosion.
 Thus, it results in faster corrosion of aluminum and steel.

 An article published in FordProblems.com explained how Ford faced a class-action lawsuit when its aluminum hoods experienced corrosion.
-Ford is a leading auto manufacturer that has been at the forefront in embracing aluminum at a volume level.
+Ford is a leading auto manufacturer at the forefront in embracing aluminum at a volume level.
 As aluminum was the company’s preferred choice, it later faced a lawsuit in the US District Court in New Jersey.
 It claimed that Ford used aluminum hoods and did not properly insulate them with old iron-based connecting and supporting parts—knowing that it would result in galvanic coupling and corrosion.

-The post further explained that Ford concealed the problem from buyers and denied the claims.
+The post explained that Ford concealed the problem from buyers and denied the claims.
 The automaker dismissed the claim and declared that it lacked merit.

 Later, they sent dealers a Technical Service Bulletin that discussed blistering and bubbling under the paint on the aluminum body because of iron contamination.
 It further explained that testing showed that aluminum corrosion occurred because iron particles seeped in the aluminum body before it was painted.
 It’s crucial to understand that metal corrodes due to a chemical reaction between the oxygen present in the air, a metal, and a catalyst.
 Although iron corrodes faster, aluminum also corrodes, taking a little longer.
-Needless to say, the main culprit for corrosion in vehicles nowadays is rock salt on the roads.
+The main culprit for corrosion in vehicles nowadays is rock salt on the roads.

 However, rustproofing is the best way to protect your vehicle from corrosion or rust.
 Use NH Oil Undercoating to keep your vehicle rustproof.
 It pushes out moisture and provides a protective layer to the undercarriage, all much-needed to prevent oxidation and corrosion.